wendingtuo/obsidian_templates/README.md

 # obsidian_templates

-Templates to utilize within Obsidian for Daily, Weekly, Monthly, and Yearly Periodic Notes.
+Templates to utilize within Obsidian for Daily and Weekly Periodic Notes.

 Also includes a Task summary note that can be pinned to the side bar.